Syaoran2014/Syaoran2014/README.md

 Hi, I’m @Syaoran2014
 - I'm passionate about Artificial Intelligence and various Coding Projects that pique my interest.
-- Currently, my primary focus is on JavaScript.
+- Currently, my primary focus is on Zig and JavaScript.
 I also have experience in programming languages like C# and Python.
-   - I also try out different languages to see how others work and feel.
-- I'm also interested in Cyber Security and continuously expanding my knowledge in this field.
 - How to reach me:
    - Discord: Syaoran